fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 3bcb8a06466706f6a5d5f541c175004149e6dbb2
 ```

 Now save this key as you will require it later while setting up the client nodes.
-However, if you get errors again, contact your instructor.
+However, if you get errors again, contact your instructor for help instead.

 ### Listen on port 5665